Lacrymology/states/salt/archive/server/doc/usage.rst

 Python Pip
 ----------

-LINK TO PIP DOC
+:doc:`/pip/doc/index` come with native support for the archive, if ``files_archive`` is defined it will automatically grab those files from it.

-Pip come with native support for the archive, if ``files_archive`` is defined it will automatically grab those files from it.
 No need to specify the path in your ``requirements.txt``.

 How to upload new files
 -----------------------